 The 1960s birthed Steve Jobs, Aldous Huxley, Jimi Hendrix, and others who have - to this day - marked our collective identity.
 These are profound and lasting cultural shifts.
 Psychedelics were the virtual reality of the '60s and headsets are the virtual reality of the 21st century.
 I think we can expect another cultural evolution once virtual reality reaches the masses.

-Psychedelics show us that any idea of ultimate reality, physical or projected, is malleable.
-Virtual reality allows us to choose what we want our reality to be.
+Psychedelics show us that any idea of "real" reality is malleable.
+Virtual reality allows us to choose our reality.
 I think we should, but cautiously.

-And if it's possible to get lost in an alternate reality, how do we know that we haven't already lost ourselves in this one?
+And if it's possible to get lost in an alternate reality, how do we that we're not already lost in this one?

 Like what you just read?
 Share it!